zdchan/GraspXL/README.md

 For an easier trial of the dataset, we give some examples (30 objects) of the data in the [dataset_example](./dataset_example) subfolder.

-We also provide a visualizer for the grasping motions.
+We also provide a viewer for the grasping motions.
 Check [GraspXL_visualization](https://github.com/zdchan/GraspXL_visualization) for more details.